ballerina-attic/jdbc/jdbc-extension/src/main/ballerina/ballerinax/jdbc/Module.md

 ### Calling stored procedures

-The following examples demonstrate executing stored procedures via the `call` operation of the client.
+The following examples demonstrate executing stored procedures via the `call` remote function of the client.

 The first example shows how to create and call a simple stored procedure that inserts data.
 ```ballerina